hhat-lang/hhat_lang/docs/index.md

 ## Documentation

-> [!NOTE]
->
+!!! note

-> Although there is a documentation website, it is outdated, and it is being replaced.
-You can refer
+    Although this is the current documentation website, it is being worked out.
-> to the `README.md` files throughout this repository for more up-to-date information.
+    You can refer to the `README.md` files throughout this repository for more up-to-date information.

 ## License